open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

       exporters: [otlp]
 ```

-Note that receivers, processors, exporters and/or pipelines are defined via
+Note that receivers, processors, exporters and pipelines are defined through
-component identifiers in `type[/name]` format (e.g. `otlp` or `otlp/2`).
+component identifiers following the `type[/name]` format, for example `otlp` or
-Components of a given type can be defined more than once as long as the
+`otlp/2`.
+You can define components of a given type more than once as long as
-identifiers are unique.
+the identifiers are unique.
 For example:

 ```yaml
 receivers: